-Λ ΥΕΛΓ ΛΤ ΤΗΕ ΠΙΟΣΕυΠΙ The inauguration of the Musée de la Romanité on 2 June 2018 was an exceptional attraction for both the people of Nîmes and tourists who were in the region.
-After a full year's activity, the Musée de la Romanité totalled 222.000 visitors in 2019.
-This incredible success exceeding forecasts-is explained by a true wish for a museum displaying the Roman archaeological collection of Nîmes, the attraction of contemporary architecture and also the quality of the programme since it was opened: the temporary exhibitions 'Portraits & secrets of Roman women' (11 Nov.
-2021 - 8 March 2022) and 'The Etruscans, a Mediterranean civilization' (15 avril - 23 octobre 2022), young public's activities, national events, and also theme visits and talks organised.
+Λ ΥΕΛΓ ΛΤ ΤΗΕ ΠΙΟΣΕυΠΙ Since its inauguration on 2 June 2018, the Musée de la Romanité is an exceptional attraction for both the people of Nîmes and tourists who are in the region.
+This incredible success is explained by a true wish for a museum displaying the Roman archaeological collection of Nîmes, the attraction of contemporary architecture and also the quality of the programme since it was opened: the temporary exhibitions, young public's activities, national events, and also theme visits and talks organised.
 THE DESIGN OF THE MUSEUM An important assembly of Roman culture, an archaeological museum and a place to be in, the Musée de la Romanité is one of today's major contemporary architectural and contemporary projects in France.
 Its exceptional archaeological collections total some 25,000 items, of which 5,000 are displayed in 3,500 square metres of exhibition areas.
 They give a unique historical experience spanning 25 centuries of history thanks to immersive museography.
 Nîmes now has a centre that the quality of its archaeological collections merits.
 The building has three aims: conserving this heritage, sharing it with the people of Nîmes and visitors from all over the world and passing it on to future generations.
 Its superb central position generates a unique dialogue with the history of the city.
 AN EXCEPTIONAL SITE Opposite the Arena of Nîmes, the museum is at the edge of the historic city centre.
 Crossed by the remains of the Roman walls, its position is on the line that used to run between the medieval town and the modern town.
 These vestiges are overlaid by twenty centuries of urban strata and just as many fragments of architecture.
 As if it had risen among the witnesses of the past, the museum is designed as the gateway to an urban layout.
 Urban views and emphasis on perspectives show off both the treasures of the Roman heritage and that of the more modern architecture built around it.
 The lines and links created between the streets and the squares adjoining the site give great urban permeability and new pathways through the town.
 AN ARCHITECTURAL DESIGN COMPETITION The architectural competition was launched in June 2011 and the jury selected three designs among the 103 received.
 A year later, the project by Elizabeth de Portzamparc submitted by the architects 2Portzamparc was declared to be the winner.
 In addition to the urban and architectural design of the museum, Elizabeth de Portzamparc also designed the museography, internal architecture and furniture items.
 This has resulted in a very coherent project.